damian-j-piatkowski/damianpiatkowski.com/README.md

 ### Subsequent Runs

-- To start the services again without rebuilding the images:
+- To start the services again without rebuilding the images (add a -d flag to start the Docker containers in detached mode):

 **For Development**: